Average Real Estate Broker Salary by State in 2026

 Comparison with other real estate professions

 Compared to other real estate roles, brokers typically earn more than agents due to their higher qualifications and expanded responsibilities.
-According to the U.S. Bureau of Labor Statistics, the median annual wage for real estate brokers as of May 2024 was $72,280, while agents earned a median of $56,320.
+According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook (May 2024 release), the median annual wage for real estate brokers was $72,280, while agents earned a median of $56,320.

-Income potential varies widely.
+Income potential varies widely beyond those medians.
 Top-performing brokers can earn over $166,000, especially those who manage teams or operate in high-value markets.
-Similarly, the most successful agents can clear $125,000 annually, particularly in competitive regions.
-Brokers working in real estate and rental and leasing averaged around $71,990, while agents in the same sector earned closer to $52,050.
-Agents in construction-related industries earned more, with median wages around $61,810.
+The most successful agents can clear $125,000 annually in competitive regions.

 Do brokers make money from agents?

-Typically, the income earned by a real estate broker comes from three places: their base salary, the commissions they earn from directly representing buyers and sellers, and a portion of the commissions earned by the agents they manage.
+Yes.
+A broker-owner earns income from three sources: their own commissions from representing buyers and sellers, a base salary, and a percentage of the commissions earned by the agents they manage.

-This third source, agent commission splits, is often misunderstood.
-A broker earns a percentage of each agent’s commission, but the exact amount depends on the agreement between the agent and the brokerage.
-Some brokerages operate with annual commission caps, which limit how much a broker can earn from any one agent.
-For example, if a firm sets a $20,000 cap, then that’s the maximum a broker can collect per agent in a year, regardless of how many deals the agent closes beyond that threshold.
+Agent commission splits are often misunderstood.
+A broker-owner earns a percentage of each agent’s commission.
+The exact amount depends on the agreement between the agent and the brokerage.
+Some brokerages operate with annual commission caps, which limit how much a broker-owner can collect from any one agent.
+For example, if a firm sets a $20,000 cap, that is the maximum the broker-owner can collect per agent in a year, regardless of how many deals the agent closes beyond that threshold.

 In theory, a brokerage with 10 active agents and a $20,000 commission cap per agent could generate $200,000 in revenue from agent splits.
-However, that figure doesn’t go directly into the broker’s pocket; it helps fund the operations of the business, covering everything from office rent and utilities to software subscriptions and franchise fees.
+That figure does not go directly into the broker-owner’s pocket.
+It helps fund operations, covering everything from office rent and utilities to software subscriptions and franchise fees.

-It’s also important to distinguish between a managing broker and a broker-owner.
-A broker-owner typically keeps the full portion of their commissions and may retain profits from the business, whereas a non-owner broker often has to share a percentage with the brokerage’s owner.
+A broker-owner typically keeps the full portion of their own commissions and may retain profits from the business.
+A managing broker who does not own the firm, by contrast, often shares a percentage of their earnings with the brokerage’s owner.

-Interestingly, while brokers usually out-earn agents, the reverse can happen, especially in years when high-performing agents exceed expectations.
-Since agents don’t have an income cap, they can potentially out-earn even the most experienced brokers if they’re closing enough deals.
+While brokers usually out-earn agents, the reverse can happen.
+In years when high-performing agents exceed expectations, they can potentially out-earn even the most experienced broker-owners.
+Agents do not have an income cap, so closing enough deals can push their earnings above the broker level.

 Career progression: Real estate agent to broker